cerner/terra-ui/src/terra-dev-site/guide/Internationalization/AddingTranslationsForALocaleNotSupportedByTerraUI.d.guide.md

 The above message is a general warning that occurs for each Terra UI component your app uses noting that it does not provide translations for the locales you are adding beyond the default locales supported by Terra UI.

-To resolve these warnings, we recommend translating all of translations in the `en.js` file in your app's aggregate-translations directory into the locale(s) that you are adding and add that file as a `.json` file into you app's translation directory.
+To resolve these warnings after running the aggregate-translations tool, you will need to add the terra name-spaced translation keys with the correct translations as `.json` file for each non-supported locale in your app's translations directory.

+We recommend copying all of terra name-space translations keys found in the `aggregate-translations/en.js` file as the basis for your new translations file.
+This will be a compiled list of the terra component translations used in your app.

 For example: